Education Committee

 Request a Presentation

 HAWC Advocates are available to present to organizations, associations, classrooms, community groups, and more about the growing threats to our health.
+You can read more about our Education Committee members and their areas of expertise below.
 We are happy to work with you to customize a presentation that meets your needs.
 Example topics include:

 - Climate Science Basics